 - Place in the oven and reduce the heat to 120°C(fan)/140°C/gas mark 1.

 - Bake for 1 hour 15 minutes to 1 hour 30 minutes until firm on top.

-Turn the oven off and leave in oven until completely cool.
+- Turn the oven off and leave your pavlova in the oven until completely cool.
 I usually leave mine overnight.

 This recipe is part of a Free From Valentine's Day recipes series.
 Here are the other recipes: